Compare

 About

 Zuul crurivastator was a heavily armored ankylosaurid dinosaur that roamed what is now Montana during the Late Cretaceous period, roughly 75 million years ago.
-Its species name, meaning "destroyer of shins," refers to the devastating tail club positioned at the perfect height to shatter the leg bones of attacking tyrannosaurs.
+Its species name, meaning "destroyer of shins," refers to the devastating positioned at the perfect height to shatter the leg bones of attacking tyrannosaurs.
 This biological wrecking ball combined thick bony armor, rows of menacing spikes, and one of the most formidable defensive weapons in dinosaur history.

 The specimen, nicknamed "Zuul" after the demonic entity from the 1984 film Ghostbusters due to its fearsome horned skull, represents one of the most complete ankylosaurid fossils ever discovered in North America.
 Remarkably, the specimen preserved not only the complete skull and tail club, but also extensive soft tissue remains including skin impressions, sheaths over the , and the arrangement of armor in its original life position.
 This exceptional preservation has provided unprecedented insight into how ankylosaurs actually looked in life.